 Optimizing Execution Across the Enterprise

-Advanced analytics, machine learning, and big data remain essential to retail success.
-But the biggest challenge about retail—spoken from decades of experience—is that every strategy you deploy is immediately visible and easily copied.
+The biggest challenge in retail is that every strategy you deploy is immediately visible and easily copied.
 Retailers must constantly adapt based on what’s working, where it’s working, and why.
 That means understanding why a tactic succeeds in one geography and fails in another—and how to scale success or mitigate risk across the network.

 Speed without accuracy will always fail.
 Accuracy without speed gives your competitor the opening.